Identification of Information Structures in Bayesian Games: Identification of Information Structures

-which says that the equilibrium slope $\varphi(i)$ is proportional to the signal-state correlation vector.
-As such, since $\varphi(i)$ and $P_\theta(i)$ are vectors of dimension $\bar{d}$, the proportionality condition is trivially satisfied when $\bar{d} = 1$, provided that $\varphi(i) \neq 0$.
-The same observation extends to a general team $N$.
+The equality condition is that agent $i$'s equilibrium slope is proportional to the signal-state correlation vector.
+This condition is automatically satisfied when $\bar{d}=1$, provided that $\varphi(i)\neq 0$.
+For multi-dimensional information structures, however, a gap may arise between the identified lower bound and the actual state variance reduction under $\calP$.